 Abstract: An extension of quantile regression is proposed to model zero-inflated outcomes, which have become increasingly common in biomedical studies.
-The method is flexible enough to depict complex and nonlinear associations between the covariates and the quantiles of the outcome.
-We establish the theoretical properties of the estimated quantiles, and develop inference tools to assess the quantile effects.
-Extensive simulation studies indicate that the novel method generally outperforms existing zero-inflated approaches and the direct quantile regression in terms of the estimation and inference of the heterogeneous effect of the covariates.
-The approach is applied to data from the Northern Manhattan Study to identify risk factors for carotid atherosclerosis, measured by the ultrasound carotid plaque burden.
+The method is flexible enough to depict complex and non-linear associations between covariates and quantiles of the outcome.
+Theoretical properties of the estimated quantiles are established, and inference tools for assessment of quantile effects are developed.
+Extensive simulation studies indicate that the novel method generally outperforms the existing zero-inflated approaches and direct quantile regression in estimation and inference of the heterogeneous effect of covariates.
+The approach is applied to the NOrthern MAnhattan Study (NOMAS) data to identify risk factors for carotid atherosclerosis measured by ultrasound carotid plaque burden.

-Key words and phrases: Constrained post-estimation smoothing, nonnormal asymptotic distribution, quantile regression, zero-inflated outcomes.
+Key words and phrases: Constrained post-estimation smoothing, Non-normal asymptotic distribution, Quantile regression, Zero-inflated outcomes.